kyma-project/control-plane/docs/kyma-environment-broker/03-17-runtime-reconciler.md

 ## Overview

 Currently, there is one task for Runtime Reconciler.
-It reconciles BTP Manager Secrets on SAP BTP, Kyma runtimes (SKRs).
+It reconciles BTP Manager Secrets on  Kyma runtimes.
 It can do it in two ways:
-- by implementation with the usage of Runtime Watcher, which sends events about changes of the Secret from the SKR to KEB in real time.
+- by implementation with the usage of Runtime Watcher, which sends events about changes of the Secret from Kyma runtime to KEB in real time.
 - with a job, which periodically loops over all instances from the KEB database; each instance has an existing assigned runtime ID; the job checks if the Secret on the SKR matches the credentials from the KEB database.

 ## Configuration